What you will learn in this article:

 It’s also good to know that chemicals that are infused into the mattresses don’t have to be disclosed.
 Chemicals can be used in the processing of the materials and still remain in the final product and you’ll never know what they are and what levels remain.
 Organically produced mattresses are, of course, a better option if you’re wanting to avoid chemicals, but natural materials just aren’t long lasting and they are unable to provide adequate postural support.

-The most trustworthy certifications to look for (with the more stringent requirements) if you’re just seeking out the most organic options include Global Organic Textile Standard (GOTS) for non-latex-containing mattresses and the Global Organic Latex Standard (GOLS) for latex-containing mattresses.
+The most trustworthy certifications to look for (with the more stringent requirements) if you’re just seeking out the most organic options include Global Organic Textile Standard (GOTS) for non latex-containing mattresses and the Global Organic Latex Standard (GOLS) for latex-containing mattresses.
 Greenguard Gold (which particularly considers children and the elderly) and Oeko-Tex Standard 100 set limits for VOCs, dyes, and flame retardants.

 These certifications don’t allow polyurethane foam at all and promote what they believe to be safer materials.

-However, organic mattresses aren’t necessarily the most supportive for your spine, which is of primary concern when you’re trying to improve your sleep and lessen back and neck pain.
+However, most organic mattresses aren’t necessarily the most supportive for your spine, which is of primary concern when you’re trying to improve your sleep and lessen back and neck pain.

 The trick is to find a mattress that is as non-toxic as possible but which is also supportive of your body for a good, pain-free night’s sleep.
+Now I have found two brands that I love.

 Overwhelmed yet with what you’ve read so far?

 Like I said earlier, this article is probably saving you 20 to 30 hours of research, not to mention the stress and overwhelm.
-I’ve put my highly skilled researcher to work on this project so we get all the facts and claims cross-checked.
+I’ve put my highly skilled researcher to work on this project so we get all facts and claims cross-checked.
 As you know, I don’t look at other blogs for information – blind leading the blind isn’t going to help you and me make a confident decision.

 First off, in case you are new to me and my work – I try to live a non-toxic life as much as I can.
-I don’t obsess about it but I do what I can.
+I don’t obsess about it, but I do what I can.
 Choosing a mattress is one simple thing I can do to control the level of toxins in my life.
-Since I sleep 8 hours each day, that’s 30% of my life spent in bed – it’s one item to pay attention to.
+Since I sleep 8 hours each night, that’s 30% of my life spent in bed – it’s one item to pay attention to.

-How Did I Evaluate a Mattress?
+How Did I Evaluate Mattresses?

-To evaluate your current mattress, or if you want to get a new one, use the above 8 criteria to make a judgment.
+To evaluate your current mattress, or if you want to get a new one, use the above 8 criteria to make a judgement.
 Also, refer to the list of chemicals we listed above.
 You can write or call the manufacturer and ask if any of them are present in the mattress.
 (Your call will certainly be a memorable one to the sales rep!).

-Why Did I Retire My Organic Mattress?
+Why Did I Retire My Previous Organic Mattress?

 In August 2017, I had a double hip replacement (the why and how is here).
 Two months before it, I bought a new organic latex mattress to feel more comfortable in my recovery.
 One of the problems I had, which my doctor said was most likely due to my hip issues, was lower back pain.
 To my surprise, as much as the hip pain dissipated in months after the surgery, the lower back pain did not.
 You can imagine my deep disappointment that such an invasive surgery didn’t take care of this chronic pain.